MikroElektronika/mikrosdk_click_v2/clicks/charger/README.md

 ## Example Description

-> This example demonstrates the use of Charger click board by monitoring the battery charging status.
+> This example demonstrates the use of Charger Click board by monitoring the battery charging status.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver, performs the click default configuration, calibrates the zero current charging offset, and resets the elapsed time counter.
+> Initializes the driver, performs the Click default configuration, calibrates the zero current charging offset, and resets the elapsed time counter.

 ```c